andrew/ultimate-awesome/README.md

 - [awesome-semantic-ui](https://github.com/douglasg14b/awesome-semantic-ui) - A curated list of Semantic-UI & Fomantic-UI resources and related projects.
 - [awesome-fuse](https://github.com/fuse-compound/awesome-fuse) - A curated list of awesome Fuse applications, articles, and plugins.
 - [awesome-android-architecture](https://github.com/jsonchao/awesome-android-architecture) - :rocket: Android 架构师成长之路（进行中~）.
-- [fuzzing-tutorial](https://github.com/liyansong2018/fuzzing-tutorial) - Curated list of classic fuzzing books, papers about fuzzing at information security top conferences over the years, commonly used fuzzing tools, and resources that can help us use fuzzer easily. .
 - [awesome-parking-slot-detection](https://github.com/lymhust/awesome-parking-slot-detection) - Papers and codes about parking slot detection.
 - [awesome-robotics-datasets](https://github.com/mint-lab/awesome-robotics-datasets) - A collection of useful datasets for robotics and computer vision.
 - [awesome-marketing](https://github.com/ronakganatra/awesome-marketing) - A living document of hand-picked resources for marketers.